Contact us!

 Teresa Amendola

 Teresa was born in Buenos Aires, Argentina.
 Before she started working as a teacher, she worked for 3 years as a home attendant helping families with their children.
+Teresa is currently working towards a Bachelor’s Degree in Early Childhood Education at Brooklyn College.
 She says, “I love working with young children.
-I feel that they transmit a lot of tendernessm], and in turn we learn from them.”
+I feel that they transmit a lot of tenderness, and in turn we learn from them.”

 In her spare time, Teresa likes to go to the movies and get ice cream.
 She also enjoys her summer vacations camping in the mountains and enjoying the fresh air.